 These small movements can make big changes in your balance and strength if you practice them regularly.
 So, how did you do?
 Were they easy or difficult?
 Make sure to check-in on how you’re feeling after each exercise and make adjustments if required.

-Working with a strength training program, such as the ones we have at Movimento, in your 40’s and 50’s can ensure you stay strong and safe for years to come!
+Working with a strength training program, such as the ones we have at Movimento, in your 40’s, 50’s, 60’s and beyond can ensure you stay strong and safe for years to come!

 What is strength training?

-When we say strength training, we mean we expect you to start benching hundreds of pounds right away.
+Strength training doesn’t mean you need to be lift hundreds of pounds like a body builder.
 Strength training is about little movements, like the ones above, that you can build on!
 A simple leg raise here, an arm raise there.
 Before you know it you’ll build strength in your muscles and confidence in yourself that you can carry into all aspects of your life.

 At Movimento Fitness, we specialize in customized training programs that fit your lifestyle and abilities.
 We focus on functional goals—meaning we translate every movement you make in the gym as progress towards a goal outside of the gym.
 For some, that means achieving the goal of lifting their grandkids or making it up the stairs to their office without losing their breath.
 Even if this is your first time in the gym, we create can create a plan that helps you feel comfortable and confident while completing your exercises.